How the Swedish Forest Agency processes personal data

 What personal data do we process and for what purpose?

 The Swedish Forest Agency handles personal data in many different contexts and a full account of all contexts is not possible within the framework of this general information.
 The Swedish Forest Agency will provide you with specific information as to why we process your personal data for each specific processing.
-We will also inform you of the legal ground for the specific processing of your personal data.
-The following paragraph exemplifies our most common reasons for processing your personal data.
+We will also inform you about the legal basis for the specific processing of your personal data.
+The following headings exemplifies our most common reasons for processing your personal data.

-We need your personal data to be able to make decisions in various cases which concern our activities, for example when you have notified us of a cutting operation.
-We may then handle your personal data such as address information, property unit designation, your personal identity number, or geographical data for the area where your property is located.
-This processing of your personal data is carried out as part of our exercise of public authority.
+We need your personal data to be able to make decisions in various cases which concern our activities, for example when you have reported a clear felling.
+When dealing with your notification we will process personal data such as your name, your address, your property unit designation, your personal identity number and coordinates for the area where your property is located.
+This processing of your personal data is carried out as part of our exercise of official authority.

 Public interest